Use Travis CI to automate the deployment of a Python app to IBM Code Engine

 RUN pip install --user -r requirements.txt

-COPY ./src .# The Production image
+# The Production image

 FROM registry.access.redhat.com/ubi8/ubi-minimal:latest